MaileSDM/content-style-guide/07-writing-technical-content.html.md

 Technical content articles vary in target audience, goal, and tone depending on the task at hand and the anticipated audience for the articles.

+strongDM documentation typically consists of the following types of technical content:
+- **Informational**, which explains concepts, terms, how things work, and so forth
+- **Instructional**, which provides the purpose of a task and teaches the reader how to accomplish it
+- **Procedural**, which is an ordered set of steps that must be followed exactly in order to complete a task
+- **Reference**, which presents technical information about the product, such deployment settings, CLI commands, UI navigation, and glossary terms

 ## Guidelines

 ### Writing technical content